 - Publish a catalog with the product images and price details.

 A well-executed theme or a concept can result in a timeless piece of furniture.
-Creating vivid, multi-functional and space saving furniture is a trend followed by modern furniture designers.
-On the other hand, Indian style furniture is making use of solid wood furniture with an authentic look of incredible Indian craftsmanship, curved armsets, and inlay work in metal or ivory.
+Creating vivid, multi-functional, and space-saving furniture is a trend followed by modern furniture designers.
+On the other hand, Indian style furniture is making use of solid wood furniture with an authentic look of incredible Indian craftsmanship, curved arm sets, and inlay work in metal or ivory.
 With so many varied styles of furniture, it is hard to conclude the type of style that suits you best.
 Listed here are some categorizations, as a pair which are often confused with each other, that can help you broadly understand the different types.

 - Traditional VS Rustic- Traditional furniture is formal furniture, artistic, graceful belonging to the Queen period.
 Rustic furniture has a homely appearance.

 - Art Deco VS Retro- Former is characterized by geometric and angular shapes.
-Retro reminds you of recent past.
+Retro reminds you of the recent past.

 - Shabby Chic VS French Provincial- Shabby chic has a casual and distressed look with a feminine feel.

 Another aspect of having a successful business is to patent the designs.
 Patenting your creation is something that most of us don’t think about at first.
-The truth is over 2 to 3 centuries hundreds of thousands of design have been created and there is a 90% chance that most designs will resemble those designs or some aspects of it.
+The truth is over 2 to 3 centuries hundreds of thousands of designs have been created and there is a 90% chance that most designs will resemble those designs or some aspects of it.
 Creating a twist and market appreciation doesn’t protect your design from being copied.
-Having a patent will protect the form, procedure and the design itself.
+Having a patent will protect the form, procedure, and the design itself.
 It is hard to get a patent and hence it is advised to strongly advertise your product to inform the customers about the original creator by building strong brand goodwill and identity.

 Required Raw Materials

-The most obvious choice is wood, and why, because it is the most versatile, renewable and sustainable resource.
+The most obvious choice is wood, and why, because it is the most versatile, renewable, and sustainable resource.
 It is strong, durable and usually, one lengthy plank of wood can create one piece of furniture.
 Each wood has different characteristics adding a different degree of warmth and elegance to the ambiance.
 It is machinable and can be fabricated to fit any shape and size.
 Traditionally wood is classified into two kinds – hard and soft.

-(1) Hardwood – comes from broad leaved deciduous trees that drop leaves yearly and produce seeds.
-Such trees are slow growing which tends to produce dense wood.
+(1) Hardwood – comes from broad-leaved deciduous trees that drop leaves yearly and produce seeds.
+Such trees are slow-growing which tends to produce dense wood.
 Hardwoods are darker in color and have good resistance to fire.
 Types of hardwood – Cherry, Chestnut, Lime, Mahogany, Maple, Oak, Rosewood, Teak, Walnut.